FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ### Input/Output Devices

 This menu allows selecting the audio interface.
 SPAT Revolution audio engine supports all devices compatible with ASIO (Windows) or CoreAudio (macOS).

-Note that you should select “none” when using the Local Audio Path connections.
+>! **Note that you should select “none” when using the Local Audio Path connections.**

+SPAT Revolution audio engine also supports different input and output interfaces, on both macOS and Windows, for maximum flexibility.

 >!
 In case of different input and output devices, the sample rate and the block size need to be the same.